samtron1412/docs/software/vim.md

 	+ `cw`: deletes to the end of the word and then drops into Insert mode.
 - All together: `n.` - `n` go to the next occurrence of the word, `.` repeat the last change.

+## Meet the Dot formula
+One keystroke to move, one keystroke to execute.

 # Tips and Tricks